 Within the short list of soccer films directed by women, there is a surprising number of Americans who have directed ostensibly British films.
 Will is just such a case.
 Americans Ellen Perry (Director) and Zack Anderson (Writer) have created a family film drama around Liverpool FC.

 After abandoning him to the care of nuns for 3 years, Will’s father (Damian Lewis) returns.
 Father and son play soccer and share in their Liverpudlian obsession.
-Dad has 2 tickets for the 2005 Champions League final in Istanbul, but as Will prepares to go, Dad passes away.
+Dad has 2 tickets for the 2005 Champions League final in Istanbul, but as Will (Perry Eggleton) prepares to go, Dad passes away.
 Will is now alone.
 Or so he thinks.

 Will: “Will God take me to Istanbul?”